schooltape/.github/CONTRIBUTING.md

 🎉 First off, thanks for taking the time to contribute! 🎉

+We have a contributing guide [on our documentation site](https://schooltape.github.io/contributing) :)

 ## Guidelines

 The following is a set of guidelines for contributing to this repository.
 Use your best judgment, and feel free to propose